maliMirkec/personal-website/site/services/index.md

 ---
-layout: index
+layout: default
 title: My services
-description: Silvestar have been working with web technologies since 2012.
-During this period, he acquired a certain set of skills for building better websites.
+description: I have been working with web technologies since 2012.
+During this period, I acquired a certain set of skills for building better websites.
 type: default
 sections:
   - type: hero
     title: Frontend dev services to enhance your project's user experience
-    desc: My passion for web technologies began in 2012, and since then, I've acquired an arsenal of skills for creating top-quality websites.
+    text: My passion for web technologies began in 2012, and since then, I've acquired an arsenal of skills for creating top-quality websites.
     cta:
       href: /contact/
       title: Get in touch
-sections2:
   - type: banner
-    banner: consultation
+    banner: portfolio
 ---

 ## Frontend